Learn to be a “maker” to produce things we hold, see and use every day!

 Learn from Experienced Instructors

-Julia Southern serves as daytime instructional assistant, and evening instructor in the Manufacturing Technology-Machining program at the Portland campus.
-She earned an Associate of Applied Science in Manufacturing Technology from Oklahoma City Community College, and a Bachelor of Science in Career Tech Workforce Development and teacher certification in Trade and Industrial Education, both at the University of Central Oklahoma in Edmond.
-Julia is also a member of the Francis Tuttle Full Circle Society, as well as a member of Sigma Alpha Lambda, a National Leadership and Honors Organization.
+Julia Southern serves as the instructor of the Manufacturing Technology-Machining program at the Portland campus.
+She earned her Bachelor of Science in Career Tech Workforce Development and teacher certification in Trade and Industrial Education, both at the University of Central Oklahoma.
+Julia also served as instructional assistant of the program since 2009, before moving to instructor.
+She is a member of Francis Tuttle Full Circle Society, as well as a member of Sigma Alpha Lambda, a National Leadership and Honors Organization